hadeelhhawajreh/401-entrance/README.md

 ```sh
 psql -f schema.sql -d potter_api
 ```
-View the .env.example file to know what you need to work with
+View the .env.ple file to know what you need to work with

 ### Helper Commands: